-Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Strategic, Operational, Financial and Compliance Risks The Enterprise Risk Management (ERM) framework adopted by the PLDT Group is based on the principles and framework promulgated by the Group Enterprise Risk Management Department based on the ISO 31000 standard on risk management.
+Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Strategic, Operational, Financial and Compliance Risks The ERM process used by the Group Enterprise Risk Management Department is based on the ISO 31000 standard on risk management.
 The ERM Framework adopted by the PLDT Group requires all its members to select and implement a treatment strategy to address high-priority risks.
 Suitable risk treatment strategies and action plans are developed by operational units.
 The risk owner shall be responsible for coordinating and engaging the different teams involved in the implementation of the strategies and action plans.
 Appropriate resources are then made available to ensure these plans are implemented effectively.
 The proper implementation of treatment strategies are documented creating an audit trail for periodic audits by Internal Audit and/or external auditors to test compliance with agreed upon policies and strategies.